 Roughly 40% to 50% of all marriages in America will end in divorce if current trends continue, according to Americans for Divorce Reform.

-Second and third marriages have still higher rate.
+Second and third marriages have a higher rate.
 While divorce must be a last resort, no one needs to live in an unhappy relationship…especially when it is volatile.

 Try to work things out amicably.
 But if there are any “I want this, I want that” points of contention, a divorce that enters ‘messy’ territory can cost upwards of $10,000 for each side.
 This begins with a sizeable retainer for legal services upfront.
 After this point, legal fees are typically assessed on an hourly basis.